EnigmaCurry/hushcrumbs/README.md

 # secrets

-This is another .env file encryption and backup tool.
+This is another secrets manager.

 ## STATUS: EXPERIMENTAL